CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/module1-5/module1-5.md

 ![image1.5.7](images/image1.5.7.png)

 ## Add API Key and Instance URL
-On the NeuralSeek "Integrate" page, copy the provided API key and Instance URL.
+On the NeuralSeek "Integrate" page, copy the provided API key and Instance URL mentioned in the NeuralSeek's integration page.
 Navigate to the Code Source pane in the AWS Lambda Function console.
 - **(a)** Click on the “index.mjs” file tab.
 - **(b)** Enter the copied API key and Instance URL into the code block:

 {% raw %}
 ```
 const neuralSeekURL = “enter url here” ;
 const apikey = “enter api key here” ;
 ```
 {% endraw %}

 - The "Deploy" button will enable.
-Click "Deploy" to succesfully update the function.
+Click "Deploy" to succesfully update and deploy the function.

 ![image1.5.8](images/image1.5.8.png)

 ## Update Timeout Setting
 Navigate to "Configuration" tab in AWS Lambda Function Console.
 - **(a)** In the "General Configuration" pane, click "Edit".
 - **(b)** Update under “Timeout”: set min to be “1” and sec to be “0”.
+This will ensure the lambda function will not time out for 1 minute.
 - **(c)** Click "Save".

 ![image1.5.9](images/image1.5.9.png)